2022 Hunga Tonga–Hunga Haʻapai eruption and tsunami: Tonga

 Satellite images of Nomuka island showed that nearly a fifth of the structures had been damaged, with more than 40 buildings covered in ash.
 The Fuaʻamotu International Airport was covered with ash and dirt.
 There were also reports of water damage in the district of Nukuʻalofa.
 The Tongan navy that was dispatched to Haʻapai islands reported significant damage, where a tsunami estimated to be between 5–10 m in height traveled as far as 500 m inland.

-The World Bank's damage assessment report for the Tongan Government stated that the eruption and tsunami caused damage estimated at US $90.4 million; ~18.5% of Tonga's total gross domestic product (GDP).
 The Global Facility for Disaster Reduction and Recovery reported that 600 buildings including 300 homes were damaged or destroyed by the tsunami.
-The damage was estimated at US $43.7 million.
-At least 85% of Tonga's agricultural industry was severely affected by damage to crops and fisheries, estimating at US $20.9 million.
-Damage to roads, bridges, ports and submarine cables were an estimated US $20.9 million.
-The clean-up cost is also an additional US $5 million.
+The Ministry of Finance estimated the agricultural damage was T$17.3 million (US$7.38 million).
+The World Bank revealed that 85% of the population was affected by the volcanic eruption and the subsequent tsunami.
+Damage was amounted to be T$421 million (US$182 million) — about 36.4% of Tonga's gross domestic product.

 Elsewhere

-In Fiji, the eruption triggered waves in Vanua Balavu, Kadavu, Gau, and Taveuni.
+In Fiji, the eruption triggered waves in Vanua Balavu, Kadavu, Gau and Taveuni.
 In the village of Moce, Lau Islands, the tsunami severely damaged some homes on the beaches and debris was strewn across the village and boats were dragged inland.
+One elderly woman in Moce died of exhaustion while returning to a village she had evacuated during the tsunami.
 There was sizeable damage to schools, infrastructure as well as fishing boats in the islands.

+Atmospheric Lamb waves were recorded by 50 barographs around the world.
+This data later served as the first verification of a method for assessing the composition of volcanic gases solely from distant records.

-Two people in Itoman, Okinawa, and Amami City, Japan suffered falls during the evacuations.
+In Japan, two people in Itoman (Okinawa) and Amami City suffered falls while evacuating.
 A number of fishing boats in Kōchi and Mie prefectures capsized or sank.
 A total of 30 fishing vessels were lost.
 In Muroto, five small boats sank and another five were lost.
 A small ship capsized and sank in Owase.
 The tsunami also damaged fishing nets on the coast of Tokushima Prefecture.
-Land, sea and air transportation was affected; 27 domestic flights operated by Japan Air Lines were cancelled due to the warnings.
+Land, sea and air transportation was affected; 27 domestic flights operated by Japan Airlines were cancelled due to the warnings.

-The tsunami caused serious material damage to a tour operator at Kailua-Kona, Hawaii, where 80% of its inventory and gear was lost.
+The tsunami caused serious material damage to a tour operator at Kailua-Kona, Hawaii, where 80 percent of its inventory and gear was lost.
 Major damage to retail products and the business office totaled at least US$75,000.
 Beaches and piers were flooded by the surging waves in the city.
 Canoes belonging to several clubs were damaged and strewn across the beach or on rock walls due to the waves.
 Boats were dumped inland or on piers after the waves retreated.